 Tell your local Jobcentre Plus or the office that pays your benefit if you’re going abroad.
 If it’s a temporary move, tell them when you’re coming back.

-You should also tell HMRC if you’re moving or retiring abroad.
+You must also tell HMRC if you’re leaving the UK.

 Claiming when abroad

-If you’re going to (or are already living in) a European Economic Area (EEA) country or one with a special agreement with the UK, you may be able to claim:
+If you’re going to (or are already living in) a European Economic Area (EEA) country or a country with a special agreement with the UK, you may be able to claim:

 - UK-based benefits